Introduction to Programming

 To the uninitiated, a computer might seem like a mere box—perhaps sometimes sleek and shiny—but a box nonetheless.
 Yet, within this “box” lies a universe of complexity and coordination.

-Hardware represents the physical components of a computer: the Central Processing Unit (CPU) which is often likened to the brain of the system, the Random Access Memory (RAM) acting as a temporary storage while tasks are underway, storage devices that retain data, and peripherals like keyboards, mice, and monitors1.
+Hardware represents the physical components of a computer: the Central Processing Unit (CPU) which is often likened to the brain of the system, the Random Access Memory (RAM) acting as a temporary storage while tasks are underway, storage devices that retain data, and peripherals like keyboards, mice, and monitors.

 On the other side of this duality is software, a set of instructions that guides the hardware.
-There are various types of software, from system software like the operating system (OS), which coordinates the myriad hardware components, to application software that allows users to perform specific tasks, such as word processing or gaming2.
+There are various types of software, from system software like the operating system (OS), which coordinates the myriad hardware components, to application software that allows users to perform specific tasks, such as word processing or gaming.

 The role of the operating system is pivotal.
 It acts as a bridge, translating user commands into instructions that the hardware can execute.
 If the hardware were an orchestra, the OS would be its conductor, ensuring each instrument plays its part harmoniously.